HOW TO GROW CLIMBING HYDRANGEA: VARIETIES, PLANTING & CARE TIPS

 When growing climbing hydrangea vertically, make sure to use a structure that can hold its weight.
 The vertical growth habit is useful for narrow areas where space is limited.
 Here are some ideas on how to use climbing hydrangea in your yard:

-For borders and landscapes: Use climbing hydrangea as a vertical focal point in a woodland garden, courtyard, or trained up a building, structure, or tree.
-Plants can be used to soften hardscape including walls, fencing, trellises, arbors, or pergolas.
+For borders and landscapes: Use climbing hydrangea as a focal point in a woodland garden, courtyard, or trained vertically using an offset trellis to keep the roots off the main structure.
+Do not plant on living trees.
+Plants can be used to soften hardscapes including mortarless walls or heavy-timbered arbors or pergolas.

-For slopes and hillsides: Climbing hydrangea can be allowed to sprawl as a ground cover to cover a slope or hillside, providing an effective erosion control solution.
+For slopes and hillsides: Climbing hydrangea can be allowed to sprawl as a ground cover to cover a slope or hillside, providing superficial erosion control.

 For containers: Smaller specimens can be grown in containers temporarily.
 Provide a large pot at least 18 inches wide and deep.
 Plants will eventually outgrow their pot and need transplanting into the ground.